Skip to content

 “This is very nice,” Mark said before nibbling her earlobe.

 “Yes, but what I was thinking is that we’re still friends.
 You know how it goes.
-You become lovers and all of a sudden all the relaxing and nice parts get all sucked up in the passion.”
+You become lovers and suddenly all the relaxing and nice parts get all sucked up in the passion.”

 “Well, I’m hoping for a little passion tonight.”